robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

-For MySQL1, we use SQL to import each of the record For MySQL2, we use import command to import all records in one batch For MongoDB1, we use db.table.insert() to import each of the record For MongoDB2, we use .... to import all records in one batch
+For MySQL1, we use SQL to import each of the record For MySQL2, we use import command to import all records in one batch For MongoDB1, we use db.table.insert() to import each of the record For MongoDB2, we use mongoimport to import all records in one batch

 Database
 (INSERT)   100    1000    10000   100000    1000000